 Energy is essential for economic growth and the basis of modern lifestyles, yet more than a billion people worldwide live without access to electricity.
-For millions who may have some access, power is too unreliable or expensive to achieve real prosperity.
-Boosting generation and expanding access are top priorities for African governments and their partners, including through the US Power Africa Initiative and the Electrify Africa Act.
+For millions more, power is too unreliable or expensive to be of real use.
+Boosting power generation and expanding access to electricity are top priorities for African governments and their partners, including through the US Power Africa Initiative and the Electrify Africa Act.

 CGD work has shown that even rapid growth in the 50 lowest income economies over the next decade would leave per-head emissions at a fraction of those elsewhere.
 Emissions are growing fastest in large middle income countries; and on a per head basis have over-taken those of some high income countries.
 But OECD countries are responsible for well-over half of historic emissions, creating a liability that is already worth over $15 trillion and is still growing.

 Despite this, some high-income countries have pushed to ban investments in fossil fuels in lower income countries while also increasing investments at home.
 This incoherence between high-income countries’ own actions, and what they expect of developing country partners, is widespread.
 Well-intentioned policies can have important impacts.
 The EU, for example, is one of the first regions to implement a carbon border tax to incentivise its trade partners to introduce a carbon price with important implications for lower income countries.

 All countries need to take urgent action to tackle climate change and that action will need to draw on good evidence on respective responsibilities for historic emissions to set the pace of a just transition; and to consider the value of finance for Loss and Damage.